GrubbyGroo/opensourcebootcamp/sql_server/intro_to_table_joins.md

 ## Intro to Table Joins
-In this lecture we're goign to start off with a challenge.
+In this lecture we're going to start off with a challenge.
 Complete the Challenge before moving on to the video.
 You won't be able to complete the exercises in the video if you don't complete the challenge.

 ## Challenge No. 1
 Create a `Phone` table with the following structure: